CHAPTER VI

 Correct Answer: Option :(C) Tagging

-2. In which file the concerned clerk add the
+2. In which file the concerned clerk add the current, if it is related to an unclosed case:

-(A) Closed
+(A) Closed file

 (B) Reference file